OfficerClucks/StatsNotes2523/Chapter 1 In Class notes.md

 Set Partition: All of the Subsets are mutually exclusive from each other but still make up the whole universal set.
 ![image](https://github.com/user-attachments/assets/5f61eb51-f2a0-4113-9d5b-ece8f293b8a0)

+### Outcome vs Events

+Every trial results in only one ***outcome***, that is, only one of the elements in 𝑆 can be the observed outcome.
+The observed outcome is a member of several different subsets – or events – and all of these events are said to have occurred.

+**Fundamental notion**: on each trial of the experiment, one outcome occurs, but many events can occur.